JEANFRANCOISTeddy/Cryptologie/README.md

 ## Description
 <b> - Branch main (TP1) :</b> For this exercise we had to create several web pages, each consisting of an encryption and/or decryption algorithm.
 In each form, fill in a message to be encrypted as well as a key if the option is present.
 For certain encryption technique a decryption is possible, you just have to enter your encrypted message and click on "decrypt".

+<b> - Branch website-update (TP2) :</b> Improve the TP1 website by encrypting and decrypting texts of (+512 characters) with the possibility to recover the encrypted text by downloading a TXT file.

+<b> - Branch website-update (TP3) :</b>  Improve the TP2 website by encrypting and decrypting upload file and get a new one to download after ASE or RSA encryption.

 ## Installation

 ```